-Ten exercises to improve strength, running economy, and resilience for the road or trail
+Ten moves to improve strength, running economy, and resilience for the road or trail

 More than 90 percent of runners experience some sort of sports-related injury throughout their career, according to a review published in the British Journal of Sports Medicine.
-But despite the fact that strength training can make the body more resilient, plenty of runners still avoid the weight room.
-Whether that’s because they think pumping iron is a waste of time or they’re worried about bulking up, both reasons are cop-outs, says Scott Johnston, an elite mountain athlete, a coach, and coauthor of the new book Training for the Uphill Athlete: A Manual for Mountain Runners and Ski Mountaineers.
+But despite the fact that strength training can make you more resilient, plenty of runners still avoid the weight room.
+Whether that’s because they think pumping iron is a waste of time or they’re worried about bulking up, both reasons are cop-outs, says Scott Johnston, an elite mountain athlete, a coach, and coauthor with Kilian Jornet of their new book Training for the Uphill Athlete.

 General strength exercises will shore up any weaknesses and improve biomechanics, but their benefits extend beyond injury prevention.
 Stronger legs will also improve your running economy.
 As your legs get tired, they become less efficient, which causes you to expend more energy for every stride when you have the lowest reserves.
 “It’s like you’re getting worse gas mileage the further you are into a race,” Johnston says.
 Strength training makes your muscles more fatigue resistant, which offsets this effect.